 Doing well on the PSAT is all about preparation.
 Studying the content and format of the test is the best way to bring your score up.
 Some people may be natural test-takers; others may stress under pressure.
 But regardless of how you react to timed tests, preparing with high quality, relevant materials is the best way to position yourself toward top scores.

-As you’re studying, identify your weaknesses.
+It’s not enough, however; to just take one practice test then immediately move on to the next one.
+As you’re studying and answering practice problems, identify your weaknesses.
 Do you see any patterns?
 Do you need more practice with Critical Reading questions?
 Grammar?
 Vocabulary?
 Algebra?
 Probability?
 Figure out where you need to focus your attention to really strengthen your overall score.

 How to Stay Motivated for the PSAT